maithilish/uknit/notes/design/designnotes.md

 The arg var in calling method is patched to exps in IM.
 Above, in the first call imc(foo, index) the arg index is passed to IM but as param name is also index there is no patch for I3.
 However, in second IM call, P5, arg index2 is passed and all depended exps in IM should be patched to index2 and I6 has patch to replace index to index2 in exp foo.get(index).

-Var rename patch is also used whenever there is var name conflict.
+Var rename patch is also created whenever there is var name conflict.

     private Factory factory;